-Sometimes, users need to put equal sign in Excel without formula.
+Sometimes, users need to put an equal sign in Excel without a formula.
 Some situations demand inserting equal signs without performing a calculation or formula insertion.
 Though it’s a basic Excel expertise, some users find themselves in stuck-outs.
 There are multiple ways to put equal signs in Excel without ever using a formula as shown in the below overview.

-4 Easy Ways to Put Equal Sign in Excel without Formula
+Overview-Put Equal Sign in Excel without Formula

-Follow any below methods to insert an Equal Sign (=) without using an Excel formula.
+Follow any below methods to insert an equal (=) sign without using an Excel formula.

 Method 1: Using Apostrophe to Put Equal Sign in Excel without Formula